Symmetric locally free resolutions and rationality problems: Application to rationality problems

-Using these Corollaries we can now construct birational models for quadric surface bundles over $\mathbb{P}^2$ with discriminant being a general smooth curve of degree $2d$, for $d\leq 6$.
-More precisely, we have the following.
+Corollary \ref{cor half period}, Corollary \ref{cor even theta}, Corollary \ref{cor odd theta} allow us to describe birational models for quadric surface bundles over $\mathbb{P}^2$ with discriminant a general smooth curve $C$ of degree $2d \leq 12$.
+In particular, we can now easily deduce Proposition \ref{qw}.